 In today's fast-paced world, stress and anxiety have become commonplace.

-In fact, globally, anxiety is the top mental health disorder affecting more than 284 million people, according to the World Health Organization.
+Globally, anxiety is the top mental health disorder affecting more than 284 million people, according to the World Health Organization.

 Long working hours, unrealistic deadlines, financial pressures, and the current pandemic have only exacerbated the problem.